hypercision/i18ntools/README.md

 ## Usage

-Before using `translate.py` or `translate_missing.py`, your Azure API secret key mus be set in an environment variable named `TRANSLATOR_API_SUBSCRIPTION_KEY`.
+Before using `translate.py` or `translate_missing.py`, your Azure API secret key must be set in an environment variable named `TRANSLATOR_API_SUBSCRIPTION_KEY`.
 ```shell
 export TRANSLATOR_API_SUBSCRIPTION_KEY=<your_key>